ml-archive/blog/source/_posts/2017-08-16-Getting-Stack-Traces-in-Swift-on-Linux.md

 }
 ```

 On Linux the symbol `dladdr` is a non-standard extension; therefore, it is only exposed by the feature test macro `_GNU_SOURCE`.
 Sadly, Swift imports glibc before you have the opportunity to define it ([SR-328](https://bugs.swift.org/browse/SR-328)).
 This can be worked around by invoking the Swift compiler with `-Xcc -D_GNU_SOURCE`.
-We ran into some issues when trying defining this macro on some versions of Linux and decide to build the stack trace library independent of the Swift package and then dynamically link it.
+We ran into some issues when trying defining this macro on some versions of Linux and decided to build the stack trace library independent of the Swift package and then dynamically link it.

 ## Distributing our stack trace library

 We started building the dynamic library by pulling the stack module out of SPM and gave it its own git repo.
 Then, we added a [simple Makefile](https://github.com/nodes-vapor/stack/blob/master/Makefile) that has a target for both macOS and Linux.
 Now that we are able to build stack independent of the Swift module, we need to distribute the binaries we just built and a header.
 We use APT to distribute on Debian-based systems and Homebrew on macOS.
 By default Homebrew does not install the libraries and headers in a place that is in Swift's search path.
-To resolve this, we added a [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) on the MacOS target that points to Homebrew's install location.
+To resolve this, we added a [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) on the macOS target that points to Homebrew's install location.

 Now we are ready to get our first stack trace!